lmc-mint/chain-installer/README.md

 The playbook configures a server to be a Commercio Network full node and installs a script that detects whether the node is losing blocks.
 If the node loses blocks, a message will be forwarded to a slack channel of your choice.

-**WARNING: The playbook can use only for mainnet.
-Don't use it for testnet or devnet or localnet.**
+ * **The playbook is designed for mainnet or testnet installation.
+It should not be used for other types of installations**

 ## Prerequisites
 The prerequisites to use this playbook are: